chonton/compose-maven-plugin/README.md

 ## Link Goal

 The [link](https://chonton.github.io/compose-maven-plugin/link-mojo.html) goal binds by default to the **test** phase.

 Any compose dependencies will be downloaded and un-jarred into the **target/compose** directory.
-While un-jarring, the contents are interpolated using maven properties.
+While un-jarring, the contents of any file named `compose` or `compose-override` with extension `.yaml`, `.yml`, or `.json`, are interpolated using maven properties.
 Any `${}` expression that is not assigned is left un-interpolated, allowing compose runtime interpolation to expand the expression.
 The contents of **src/compose** is similarly processed.

 Missing dependencies or file overwrites will cause a failure.

+Principal file(s) from each dependency are determined by searching for a file named `compose` with an extension of `.yaml`, `.yml`, or `.json`.
+The first file found is used as the first principal.
+If a file named `compose-override` with the same extension is found, is used as the second principal.

-All files named `compose.yaml` are added to a `docker compose config` execution with the project-directory set to **target/compose**.
+The principal file(s) from each dependency are added to a `docker compose config` execution with the project-directory set to **target/compose**.
 The linked application file is saved as **target/compose/compose.yaml**.

 ### Link Configuration